Billy Childish: The Stuckists

 The Stuckists soon achieved considerable press coverage, fuelled by Emin's nomination for the Turner Prize.
 They then announced the inauguration of a cultural period of Remodernism to bring back spiritual values into art, culture and society.
 The formation of The Stuckists directly led to Emin severing her 14-year friendship with Childish in 1999.
 Childish has said: "The Stuckist art group was formed in 1999 at the instigation of Charles Thomson, the title of the group being taken from a poem of mine written and published in 1994.
 I disagreed with the way Charles presented the group, particularly in the media.
 For these reasons I left the Stuckists in 2001.
 I never attended any Stuckist demonstrations and my work was not shown in the large Stuckist exhibition held in the Walker Art Gallery in 2004."

 British artist Stella Vine, who was a member of the Stuckists for a short time in 2001, first joined the group having developed a "crush" on Childish while attending his music events.
 In June 2000, Vine went to a talk given by Childish and fellow Stuckist co-founder Charles Thomson on Stuckism and Remodernism, promoted by the Institute of Ideas at the Salon des Arts, Kensington.
 Vine formed The Unstuckists one month after joining, and has since said she did not agree with Stuckism's principles, and described them as bullies.

-Conceptual art
+Kurt Schwitters

 As a young man, Childish was highly influenced by Dada, and the work of Kurt Schwitters in particular.
 Childish has a Kurt Schwitters poem tattooed on his left buttock and made a short film on Schwitters's life, titled The Man with Wheels, (1980, directed by Eugean Doyan).
-In his poetry, Childish mentions that he once had a bank account under the name of Kurt Schwitters.

-As to what is now termed conceptual art, Childish has said "I respect the right of detractors and champions alike as we live in a democracy."